midtown-ai/glossary/glossary/l.md

   * [transfer learning] : priors + I learned that concept before, no need to relearn
   * [weak-supervised learning] : augment the data (i.e. create data!) which has been labeled (supervised)
   * [semi-supervised learning] : label existing data based on data that has been labeled
+  * [contrastive learning] - learning based on similarities and differences

  See also [L], [Feedback-Based Learning], [Machine Learning Type], [Self-Supervised Learning]